farhan-navas/monday/README.md

 ## App Introduction

 So we had JARVIS then we had FRIDAY and now we have MONDAY.
 For now Monday does not do much here's a quick list of stuff i want to integrate with.
-This is app is mainly built for iOS as I use iOS and this app is just for me for now.
+This app is mainly built for iOS as I use iOS and this app is just for me for now.
 I am first going to create the UI to practise and then I am gonna move on with actually adding functionality.
-Backend to store data will be added one day probably with .NET and C# as I like it.
-I also want to add actual Swift code instead of only coding in Dart but we shall see hehe
+Backend to store data will be added one day probably with .NET and C# as I like the ecosystem.
+I also want to add actual Swift code instead of only coding in Dart but we shall see hehe.

+Main usage of Swift code is to create my own App Intents.

-MONDAY SPEC LIST UI:
+MONDAY UI SPEC LIST

 This is just for me to get more hands on with Flutter UI components not really the main focus of the app to build a nice UI but it will be nice to learn abit, so I might just add in random extra pages wherever I want to!

 - [x] Weather display based on geographic location

-- [x] Task manager, kind of like a todo list
+- [x] Task manager, kind of like a todo list (for now just a static list)

+  - [ ] Top right plus button to add tasks to the todo list
+  - [ ] Trash button beside plus button, to select and delete selected tasks
+  - [ ] Swipe left/right to bring up delete button to delete the task from list/mark as completed

+- [ ] Screentime dashboard, which just shows overall past screentime data and overall time saved

+  - [ ] Page to view all available screen blocking lists
+  - [ ] Page to edit the screen blocking lists, which have different popups and all
+  - [ ] Plus button popup to show what kind of screen blocking lists are available -> 'time limit' blocking lists and 'time of day' blocking lists

+- [ ] Health dashboard
-- [ ] Health dashboard + Sleep dashboard + Screentime dashboard
+- [ ] Sleep dashboard
 - [ ] User details dashboard
 - [ ] Pricing Page, just UI does not do anything